rafhun/grunt-wordpress-starter/readme.md

 Requirements on your machine or virtual development environment:

 * Node
-* wget or curl (if you want to use the automatic Wordpress key generator)
+* wget or curl (if you want to use the automatic WordPress key generator)
 * Composer

 If you are working on OS X the use of Homebrew is strongly recommended.
 Follow [these instructions](http://brew.sh).